xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 | P3    |  NCS 5500   | IOS XR 7.5.2      |fcbb:bb00:3::1/128 |
 | PE4   |  NCS 5500   | IOS XR 7.5.2      |fcbb:bb00:4::1/128 |

+The loopback0 IP are choosen as per the SRv6 addressing best practice (check out [segment-routing.net](https://www.segment-routing.net/) for more details).

 In this tutorial, we will establish a L3VPN (VPNv4 & VPNv6) connecting two subnets across CE1 and CE2.

 ## Configuration & Verification for VPNv4